 Confirmation is one of the Sacraments of the Catholic Church.
-In this process, performed by the Bishop, the Holy Spirit is poured into the faithful, confirming the faith bestowed upon them in Baptism, giving them the ability to practice their Catholic faith.
+In this process, performed by the Bishop, the Holy Spirit is poured into the faithful, confirming the faith bestowed upon them in Baptism, and giving them the ability to practice their Catholic faith.
 One custom that is part of this Sacrament is choosing a Confirmation Name.
 This is widely adopted by some countries like the United States, the United Kingdom, Poland, and Germany.
-In this blog post, I will tackle the whole process of choosing a Confirmation Name.
+In this blog post, we will tackle the whole process of choosing a Confirmation Name.

 What does a Confirmation Saint mean?

 Confirmation Saint is the Saint chosen by the faithful for the Sacrament of Confirmation to be their model, guide, and protector.

 The name of the saint will be your confirmation name.
 Adapting the saint’s name as part of your name is a reminder that just like that Saint, you are committed to being holy.
 They serve as your inspiration, emulating their love for God and His people.

 Choosing a Confirmation Saint is optional.
 It still depends on what country you are in.
 Some countries adopted this practice and others don’t.

 Here is a step-by-step guide to choosing your confirmation saint for your confirmation name.

 Find your Saint